-Keeping a house organized can be an overwhelming task.
-But if you make organizing a daily commitment, it’s a task that can absolutely be accomplished.
+Getting (and keeping!) an organized house can be an overwhelming task.
+But if you make organizing a daily commitment, it’s one that can absolutely be accomplished.
 If clutter rules your life and you want to climb out from under it, commit to these simple challenges, many of which take only five minutes, to get you there in no time.

 Front Door Declutter

-The front door for any busy family can often be a cluttered jumble of bags, hats, shoes and mail.
+The front door area of any busy family’s home is often a cluttered jumble of bags, hats, shoes, and mail.
 To keep this high traffic area nice and tidy, commit to storing only two pairs of shoes per family member.
 If more shoes migrate in, commit to putting them in another area of the house at the end of each day.

 Manage Laundry Piles

 Place a hamper in a central location like at the top of the stairs and commit to gathering stray socks and dirty dishtowels immediately.
 In the laundry room, designate a drawer or bulletin board with pins to hold socks or gloves that come out without their mate.
-In my busy family of seven, I try as much as possible to purchase socks in the same colour in bulk to further alleviate the search for the missing pair.
+In my busy family, I try as much as possible to purchase socks in the same colour in bulk to further alleviate the search for the missing pair.
+Don’t let stray socks trip you up in your quest for an organized house.

 Daily Drawer Declutter